 “This is a national disgrace, and the public now deserves to be told the truth.
 Those who have broken the law need to be held accountable.
 As I have recommended in my submission, there needs to be an urgent judicial inquiry into this scandal.
 That inquiry needs to investigate the AMI, the senior leadership of the ADF, Roche, the TGA and the Australian Defence Human Research Ethics Committee.
 More importantly, the veterans whose health has been affected by this neurotoxic drug, who have been knowingly neglected for at least a decade, should urgently be given the help they need and deserve.
 The chronic illness caused by this drug’s injury to the brain is already well established in the scientific literature.
 No more begging to charity; we need fully funded research, toxicology studies, clinical guidelines for diagnosis and management, diagnostic test batteries and dedicated rehabilitation programs—for a start, and we need those things now.
 One of the people capable of taking a lead in these endeavours is sitting right here beside me.
 On that note, thank you and I look forward to your questions.”

-During the latter months of 2015, McCarthy has been instrumental in establishing the International Mefloquine Veterans Alliance, in order to expose the systematic negligence and corruption that has lead to the deaths and widespread chronic illness among coalition veterans to which he referred in his testimony.
-His efforts to date have uncovered a corruption scandal of historic proportions, involving not only widespread medical negligence, but systematic human rights violations, “disappearances” of military drug trial subjects, other forms of abuse, and cover-ups involving some of the most senior officers in the Australian Defence Force.
+During the latter months of 2015, McCarthy was instrumental in establishing the International Mefloquine Veterans Alliance, in order to expose the systematic negligence and corruption that has lead to the deaths and widespread chronic illness among coalition veterans to which he referred in his testimony.
+His efforts to date have uncovered a corruption scandal of historic proportions, involving not only widespread medical negligence, but systematic human rights violations and cover-ups involving some of the most senior officers in the Australian Defence Force.

-After a two and a half year fight with the Australian Defence Force medical system, in January 2016 McCarthy was diagnosed with an acquired brain injury and he has recently commenced a rehabilitation program for this condition.
+After a two and a half year fight with the Australian Defence Force medical system, in January 2016 McCarthy was diagnosed with an acquired brain injury and he is undergoing a rehabilitation program for this condition.
+He was medically discharged from the Army in March 2017.

 Throughout this saga McCarthy has received the steadfast support of his parents, Brian and Lee McCarthy.
 With Australian Defence Force policy prohibiting McCarthy from speaking directly to the media, Brian and Lee have conveyed to the media the negligence and abuse to which their son has been subjected.
 Recently interviewed by the Queensland Times, Brian criticised the Australian Defence Force’s response to the mefloquine scandal: